UnitedHealth to buy Change Healthcare for nearly $8 billion to boost tech services

-(Reuters) -Health insurer UnitedHealth Group on Wednesday agreed to buy Change Healthcare for $7.84 billion in cash to boost its healthcare technology services business under the Optum division.
+(Reuters) -Health insurer UnitedHealth Group on Wednesday agreed to buy Change Healthcare for $7.84 billion in an all-cash deal, as it looks to expand its fast-growing healthcare technology business.

 UnitedHealth will pay $25.75 per Change Healthcare share, a premium of 41.2% to Tuesday’s closing price.
-Shares of Change were trading near the offer price at $24.90.
+Shares of Change, which will merge with UnitedHealth unit Optum, were trading near the offer price at $23.88.

+Change Healthcare, which is 20% owned by Blackstone Group, provides billing and payment process services to more than 2,000 payers and 1 million providers, according to Citi.

-The acquisition of Change, which collaborates with payers and providers to simplify billing and payment processes among other things, is expected to add to UnitedHealth’s adjusted earnings per share by about 50 cents in 2022.
+Its acquisition is expected to close in the second half of 2021 and add to UnitedHealth’s adjusted earnings per share by about 50 cents in 2022.

+“The array of services provided by Change would appear to supplement and complement many of the services offered by UnitedHealth’s OptumInsight division,” J.P.
+Morgan analyst Gary Taylor said.

+However, the brokerage pointed out possible antitrust implications, as the number of services provided by Change could make it “really difficult to contemplate how the Federal regulators will define relevant markets”.

 Optum offers data, software and services to insurance firms, physicians, hospitals and pharmaceutical companies.
 The unit accounted for more than half of UnitedHealth’s total revenue of $65.1 billion in the quarter ended Sept.
 30.